 - Sold out

-Teke Butti Figure
+Teke Butti Figure - SOLD OUT

 The statues and figurines sculpted by Teke artists are characterized by slightly bent legs, a torso framed by arms bent at right angles and an enlarged head with typical linear facial scarifications and a trapezoidal beard.
 These elements are present here as we can see.